 How was this not on the list and the Canberra War Memorial was?

-The Bayon temple is just up the road, I wouldn’t really have them as two separate entries as Trip Advisor does, anybody visiting one, will see the other.
-The Bayon is my personal favourite.
+The Bayon temple is just up the road, I wouldn’t really have them as two separate entries as Trip Advisor does.
+Anybody visiting one, will see the other.
+The Bayon is my personal favourite part of the Angkor complex.

 One of the best museums in the world and a beautiful building.